nitz92/Boids-Model-Wilflife-Conservation/README.md

 iv) More rangers appearing in the environment if the poachers population increases and
 v) More poachers appearing in the environment if the preys reproduction rate is high.

 The agents population is recorded at every delta time(in seconds) and saved in a comma–separated values(CSV) file.
 The population growth graph is generated at the end of every simulation run.
 Pandas, an open source, BSD-licensed library was used together with Pyglet to plot the graphs.
 These graphs are used to perform statistical data analysis on species populations and study their spatial patterns.

+Controls
+Q: Quit
+A: Angle of the vision of the  prey
+W: Add resources to attract prey towards them
+V: Show change vectors (displays a line for each behavioural rule's contribution)